 I designed my soap dish to drain the soapy water through a pattern of holes into a well, helping to prevent the soap from getting mushy.
 And the slide away face makes it easy to clean.
 Simply slide the top off, dump the water from the well, and rinse the face.

 After bisque-firing, I dip the face of the soap dish in my purple matte glaze and then daub the surface with red gold, creating a floral impression.
-The base is then dipped in my cream rust glaze.
+The base is treated in a similar fashion – dipped and daubed.
 I daub the well and the backside of the base with purple blooms; and then I fire the dish to 2200 degrees F.

 Purple Face Soap Dish is durable, beautiful, functional.
 Pedestal foot elevates the dish off the counter or sink.
 Some of my customers use the soap dish as a tea bag tray after steeping their tea.
 Use it for incense or as a sponge tray.
 Makes a great housewarming, birthday, or thank you gift.